-Paul’s story proves you don’t need wealthy parents or a fancy degree to build real wealth through real estate.
+Paulβs story proves you donβt need wealthy parents or a fancy degree to build real wealth through real estate.
 You just need to start, work hard, and make smart decisions along the way.
+Paulβs results reflect his unique circumstances, market conditions, and timeline β individual investment outcomes will vary.

 The Single Property That Started It All

 Paul bought his first investment property in Hamilton, Ontario for $238,000.
 Nothing fancy.
 Just a regular rental property that he could afford.
-Like many investors, First Investment Property: Why It’s the Hardest to Buy.
+Like many investors, the first investment property is the hardest to buy.

 From there, his portfolio grew one property at a time: